-Ian Boczko is a litigation partner at Wachtell, Lipton, Rosen & Katz, focusing on complex litigation matters and arbitrations, contract disputes, insurance, internal investigations, and corporate governance issues.
+Ian Boczko is a litigation partner at Wachtell, Lipton, Rosen & Katz, focusing on complex litigation matters and arbitrations, insurance, internal investigations, and corporate governance issues.

 - Maximizing Value and Avoiding Pitfalls when Purchasing Cyber Insurance,

 in Compliance & Enforcement, a blog of NYU Law’s Program on Corporate Compliance and Enforcement, April 11, 2018.

 - The Maturing Market for Representation and Warranty Insurance,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, April 5, 2018.

 - Supreme Court Permits Bankruptcy Courts to Issue Final Judgments with Parties' Consent,

 in Harvard Law School Bankruptcy Roundtable, June 9, 2015.